 Adding and subtracting have what is called an inverse relation to each other.
 What this means is that they can each undo the other.
-If I add 6 to a number I can then undo that adding by subtracting 6, and vice versa.
+If 6 is added to a number, that adding can be undone by subtracting 6, and vice versa.
 This knowledge is important to children for several reasons.
-Firstly, the more connections they can make between things they learn, the more meaninaful their learning.
-Secondly, it is important children do not think adding and subtracting are completely unconnected because, if they do, they will never understand the inverse of adding structure of subtracting.
+First, the more connections they can make between things they learn, the more meaningful their learning is.
+Second, it is important children don't think adding and subtracting are completely unconnected because if they do, they will never understand the inverse of adding structure of subtracting.
 Finally, children should understand that an adding or subtracting calculation can always be checked by doing an inverse calculation.